-To improve efficiency and operation of 40K, 60K, 100K or 120K BTUH input models on very short vent systems, an inducer outlet restrictor is required to be installed on the outlet of the inducer assembly.
+To improve efficiency and operation of 26K, 40K, or 60K BTUH input models on very short vent systems, an inducer outlet restrictor is required to be installed on the outlet of the inducer assembly.
 The outlet restrictor is shown in the footnote of Table 16 -Maximum Equivalent Vent Length.
-The outlet restrictor for 40K models is shipped in the loose parts bag.
-See Table 16 for usage, part numbers and sourcing of 60K, 100K, and 120K inducer outlet restrictors.
+The outlet restrictor for 26K and 40K models is shipped in the loose parts bag.
+See Table 16 for usage, part numbers and sourcing of 60K inducer outlet restrictors.
 To determine if the outlet restrictor is required, see Table 16.
-Failure to use an outlet restrictor on the 40K input model when required may result in flame disturbance or flame sense lockout.
+Failure to use an outlet restrictor on the 40K input models when required may result in flame disturbance or flame sense lockout.